Hudson Yards (development): Public square

 There is a 5 acre public square, with 28,000 plants and 225 trees, on the platform.
 The public square is a ventilation area for the West Side Yards, as well as a storm water runoff site.
 Storm water that runs off into the square is reused throughout the development.
 Because it is located on top of an active rail yard, the public square is located over a 6 ft deep plenum above a cooling slab with 15 fans blowing air at 45 mph and a 60,000 gal rainwater storage tank.
 The entire platform is supported by 234 caissons.
-The plantings are rooted within "smart soil".
+The plantings are rooted within "smart soil" as part of the public space design by landscape architects Nelson Byrd Woltz, which takes inspiration from Hudson Valley upland forests as well as urban plazas.
 The plaza opened along with the mall on March 15, 2019.

 Vessel, a permanent art installation designed by Thomas Heatherwick, is located at the center of the plaza.
 The installation, a 16-story freestanding structure of connected staircases, cost US$150 million.
 Heatherwick took inspiration from Indian step wells in the design.
 Stephen M. Ross has compared the structure to the Eiffel Tower, and it has also been informally dubbed The Shawarma.
 Vessel opened on March 15, 2019.
 After three suicides at the Vessel, Related closed the structure temporarily in January 2021.
 Vessel reopened in May 2021, with a rule requiring visitors to come in groups and a new ticket fee for most visitors, but Vessel was closed again in July 2021.
 Vessel reopened in October 2024 with new safety measures, including floor-to-ceiling steel mesh barriers.